4 Day Banff Itinerary: What to Do & Where to Stay

 The Iceline Trail, Little Yoho Valley and Yoho Valley loop clocks in at 13.5 miles with nearly 3,500 feet of elevation gain, making it a fairly challenging hike but nothing too extreme.
 In our opinion, it’s the perfect length and difficulty for a day hike.

-The good news is that nearly all of the elevation is covered in the first 3.5 miles, as you trek through the forest up to the “iceline”, where the environment suddenly changes to rocky alpine shelf.
 Along the “iceline” you’ll pass by countless glaciers and cross many babbling streams of glacial runoff.
 And the many glacial lakes provide endless spots for snacks or pictures.
 And on top of all that, you’ll also be treated to magnificent mountain views for miles across the valley below!

 After you reach the end of the “iceline,” you then descend back through Little Yoho Valley, with staggering and sheer cliffs on each side.
 The Iceline Trail and Little Yoho Valley loop truly has it all!

 Entrance to Yoho National Park costs $7.70 per person per day.
 Unlike in the United States, entrance fees are paid per person, rather than per vehicle.
-Alternatively, you can purchase a Parks Canada Discovery Pass for $53 per person, which grants you access to all Canadian National Parks for one year.

 The road to the trailhead for the Iceline Trail is only open from about mid-June through Mid-October, with exact opening dates varying year to year based on snow conditions.